MARKETProtocol/MARKETProtocol/README.md

 $ truffle develop
 ```

-and then start the ethereum bridge (separate console) to run connected
+and then start the ethereum bridge (in a separate console) to run connected
 to the development blockchain you just started, note the account you use (in this example account 9 is used)

 ```